 Reds boss Brendan Rodgers declared that he was ready to offer his captain a new contract on Sunday, before Gerrard scored the match-winning goal against Aston Villa and made a brilliant goal-line clearance.

 The 32-year-old's outstanding display against the Villans illustrated his continued importance to the Merseyside club, and Carragher is confident the Liverpool skipper's performances this year will be rewarded with a new deal.

 "I'm sure Stevie will sign a contract and finish his career at Liverpool the way I've done," Carragher told reporters.

 "There is no doubt about that.
 I'm sure he'll sit down and sort it out in the next couple of months.

 "Steve will be finishing his career at Liverpool.
 He is 'captain fantastic' every week.
 It's not just against Villa.
 He's been doing it for years, scoring at one end, saving at the other."

-The Champions League winner insisted that his side remains focused only on the next game, admitting that the Merseyside club is not sure where it will need to finish to ensure European qualification.
+The Champions League winner insisted that his side remain focussed only on the next game, admitting that the Merseyside club are not sure where they will need to finish to ensure European qualification.

 "I don't really look too far ahead and to be honest if you asked most of the lads, they wouldn't even know what position would get us into Europe," the 35-year-old added.